byte13/nodered-rpi/README.md

 According to https://forums.docker.com/t/automated-build-raspberry-pi-based-image-on-docker-hub/4155/7
 it cannot be used as a source for auto-build on Docker Hub or Docker Store because the base image is for ARM architecture.

+setting.js contains a default admin password which is : Gaga-2017 Please change it locally using node-red-admin hash-pw as well as templates to leverage Twitter and Github WebSSO